couchbase/kv_engine/docs/Architecture.md

 When a new TCP connection is made it will be connected to the dispatch thread which is listening for new connections on all the server ports.
 The dispatch thread will assign it to a worker thread.
-Note: Greenstack Protocol (mentioned below) will use libevent's bufferevent framework

 Each worker thread is running a [libevent](http://libevent.org/) loop. libevent is an abstraction which allows for scheduling tasks to be done in response to